-This Healthy Cardamom Hemp Granola is packed with flavor, not sugar or saturated fat.
+This Cardamom Hemp Granola is packed with flavor, low in sugar, and made with nourishing ingredients.
 It’s perfect as an everyday cereal or snack.

-One of the fan favorite recipes on this site is my Homemade Granola.
+One of the fan-favorite recipes on this site is my Homemade Granola.
 My family refers to it as “Hälsa ‘Nola” and it’s perfect for hearty morning breakfasts and bringing as a hostess gift.
-But I have also had some requests for granola that is even lower in saturated fat and sugar.
+But I have also had some requests for granola that is lower in saturated fat and sugar.

 So in response to these requests–and my own desire to mix up some new versions of granola, I got testing.
 It didn’t take that many batches to come up with this recipe, which must be pretty good because we keep running out of it!This heart-healthy Cardamom Hemp Granola is perfect for weekday breakfasts!
 Click To Tweet

 This recipe features hemp hearts, which are hulled hemp seeds.
-Hemp hearts are a nutrient powerhouse, packed with fiber, omega-3 fatty acids, and protein.
+Hemp hearts are a nutrient powerhouse, packed with fiber, protein, and omega-3 fatty acids.
 I keep them on hand to add to everything from smoothie bowls to avocado toast to salads.
 I also love to add them to my cocoa-coconut bliss balls instead of nuts.

 Because it’s lower in added oil and sugar, this granola doesn’t form big clusters like many granola recipes do.
-So while it may not be the best “eat right out of the container” type snack, it’s perfect for sprinkling on everything from kefir to yogurt to smoothies to nut butter toast.
+So while it may not be the best “eat right out of the container” type snack, it’s perfect for sprinkling on everything from kefir to yogurt to smoothies to donut apples.
 (So if you are trying to cut down on mindless granola snacking, this recipe is for you, haha!)